Skip to main content

 Payroll expense attributable to Zone 2 MCTMT rate

-• Use the previous quarter's payroll expense to determine if you expect to be subject to the MCTMT and if you must make MCTMT PrompTax payments in the current quarter.
-If your total MCTD payroll expense in the previous quarter did not exceed $312,500, no MCTMT PrompTax payments are due in the current quarter.
+• Use the previous quarter's payroll expense to determine if MCTMT PrompTax payments are required in the current quarter.
+If the total MCTD payroll expense in the previous quarter did not exceed $312,500, no MCTMT PrompTax payments are due in the current quarter.

-• If you did not make any MCTMT PrompTax payments during the current quarter because your previous quarter's total MCTD payroll expense did not exceed $312,500, and your actual total MCTD payroll expense for the current quarter exceeds $312,500, you must compute and pay the tax due with your quarterly MCTMT return.
+• If the employer did not make any MCTMT PrompTax payments during the current quarter because the previous quarter's total MCTD payroll expense did not exceed $312,500, and the actual total MCTD payroll expense for the current quarter exceeds $312,500, the employer must calculate and pay the tax due with the quarterly MCTMT return.

-• If your total MCTD payroll expense exceeded $312,500 in the previous quarter, you may use the MCTMT rate from the charts above that applied to your payroll expense for the previous quarter to compute the MCTMT PrompTax payments due in the current quarter.
+• If the total MCTD payroll expense exceeded $312,500 in the previous quarter, use the MCTMT rate from the charts above that applied to the payroll expense for the previous quarter to calculate the MCTMT PrompTax payments due in the current quarter.

-• At the end of each quarter, you must compute your actual MCTMT liability using the rate that applies to your actual payroll expense for the quarter.
-Remit any unpaid tax with your quarterly MCTMT return.
-If your return results in an overpayment made through PrompTax, you may request a refund or have the overpayment credited to the next quarter.
+• At the end of each quarter, calculate the actual MCTMT liability using the rate that applies to the actual payroll expense for the quarter.
+Remit any unpaid tax with the quarterly MCTMT return.
+If the return results in an overpayment made through PrompTax, the employer may request a refund or have the overpayment credited to the next quarter.

 How to pay

-If you are required or choose to pay the tax on the same schedule as your PrompTax withholding tax payments, you must use the PrompTax system and pay by one of three available options: ACH debit, ACH credit or Fedwire.
+If the employer is required or chooses to pay the tax on the same schedule as the PrompTax withholding tax payments, they must use the PrompTax system and pay by one of three available options: ACH debit, ACH credit or Fedwire.
 There is no paper (certified check) payment option.

 PrompTax payments